ORS-6 (Operationally Responsive Space-6)

 In summary, the careful design of the ORS-6 bus, the COWVR payload, the launch, and the ground system makes the ORS-6 mission a true demonstration not just of the novel bus and payload technology, but of a new approach by the US Air Force to provide a rapid, cost efficient response to an urgent need.
 In all but the most fortunate missions, change, whether it be budget fluctuations, leadership ebbs and flows, parts obsolescence, etc., is inevitable.
 In response to the near certainty of change, the ORS office decided to create a change-tolerant response construction that resulted in the MSV architecture.
 Leveraging a number of spacecraft standards such as SPA and EGS, the ORS-6 mission is a model of flexibility and adaptability and should serve as a template for future spacecraft, especially in situations where they may be uncertainty or ambiguity in defining the mission.

-The ORS-6 spacecraft is scheduled to be launched as a rideshare payload in July 2018, according to the US commercial ELV launch manifest.
+The ORS-6 spacecraft was scheduled to be launched as a rideshare payload in July 2018, according to the US commercial ELV launch manifest.
 The mission is referred to as SSO-A (Sun Synch Express) which is a SHERPA Rideshare mission managed by Spaceflight Industries Inc. with HQs in Seattle Washington.
 The launch vehicle is Falcon-9 v1.2 of SpaceX and the launch site is VAFB SLC-4E, CA 6)

 Orbit: Sun-synchronous orbit, altitude of about 600 km, inclination of ~97.5º.